Antonio Johnson

 Strengths

-Johnson has proven to be adaptable — capable of lining up in the slot, playing near the line of scrimmage, or dropping into deeper zones.
+Hybrid versatility & instincts: Johnson has proven to become a chess piece in the secondary capable of lining up in the slot, playing near the line of scrimmage as a linebacker, or dropping into deeper zones.
 His ability to process and react quickly in run support and underneath coverage is a standout trait.
-NFL Draft BuzzPhysicality & run‑support ability

-At 6′2″ with near‑corner movement ability, he brings a rare combination of size, fluidity, and range for his role.
-CBS Sports
+Athleticism for his size: At 6′2″ with near‑corner movement ability, he brings a rare combination of size, fluidity, and range for his role.
+His archetype has allowed current Jaguars defensive coordinator, Anthony Campanile, to utilize him in a wide variety of ways to win match up opportunities.

 Weaknesses